 Authors' Note: Patients who have suffered a loss of sense of smell (anosmia) are known as anosmics.
 Rarely, this sensory disorder along with manifestations in other body functions can be attributed to a marked deficiency of dietary zinc.
 Whether zinc supplements can help with recovery in well-fed anosmics remains unresolved.
 The metallic element osmium, which has no known biologic role, is named for the stench emitted by its poisonous tetroxide derivative.

-(Note that the three verses of this "brief saga" can be found in more readily legible format on the blog "Daily Illustrated Nonsense"; click HERE.)
+(Note that the three stanzaserses of this "brief saga" can be found in more readily legible format on the blog "Daily Illustrated Nonsense"; click HERE.)

 GENERAL DIRECTIONS FOR WEB-EXPLORERS:

-To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of July 2024, there are about 1500 unique entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.)
-The 'Daily' format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.
+As of December 2024, there are 1800 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.
+Most of their key elements are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.
+The "Daily" format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.

 Friday, 5 July 2024